austineamonn/more-crises-mod-civ-vii/README.md

 Author: austineamonn

-Version 1.1.2
+Version 1.1.3

 Adds 4 new crises to the Antiquity and Exploration age.
+Optional changed Traditions for the Base Crises.
 More Crises to come!

 ## Current Mod:

 Adds the Famine and Succession Crises to Antiquity and the Inflation and Isolationism Crises to Exploration.
 Depending on your build these crises can be much more punishing than the Base Game ones, so beware.
 You can select which crises you want (or don't want) by clicking the Advanced Options button before launching your game.
 All crises (including Base Game crises) start enabled but you can toggle whichever ones you don't want to disable them.
+The More Crises Settings allows you to toggle whether the Base Game Crises use their original traditions or the alternate harsher ones.

 ### Famine Crisis - Antiquity